momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Resolveing queries and finding an Authoritative server with only IPv4 addresses.

-By default, DNS64
-   implementations MUST NOT synthesize AAAA RRs when real AAAA RRs exist.
+Before the server sends queries it may sort the SLIST data structure to use the servers with IPv6 addresses first and use servers with only an IPv4 address to be used later.

+By default, synthesizing implementation SHOULD NOT synthesize IPv4 addresses of an authoritative name server if the authoritative name server also has an IPv6 address.

-### Obtaining the Pref64::/n
+### Obtaining the Pref64::/n of the NAT64

-The resolver can recognize the Pref64::/n using static configuration or other or by using RFC7225 or RFC8781.
+The recursive resolver can obtain the Pref64::/n used by the NAT64 of the network by either static configuration or by using discovery mechanisms.
-Because these require a resolver to function, using RFC7050 or draft-hunek-v6ops-nat64-srv connot be successful.
+Static configuration may be the most likely scenario given that the recursive resolver server may also serve as the DNS64 server.

+The Port Control Protocol {{?RFC7225}} or Router Advertisements {{?RFC8781}} are two options the resolver has if it wants to use a discovery mechanism to find the Pref64::/n.
+Using the {{?RFC7050}} or {{?I-D.draft-hunek-v6ops-nat64-srv}} won't function because these echanisms need a resolver to work.

 ### Performing the Synthesis